pinax/pinax-referrals/docs/index.rst

 specific pages or objects and then record any responses to those links for subsequent use by the site.

-For example, one an object detail page, the site builder would use a template tag from anafero to display a referral link that the user of the site can send out in a Tweet.
-Upon clicking that link, a response to that referral code will be record as well any other activity that the site builder wants to track for that session.
+For example, on an object detail page, the site builder would use a template tag from anafero to display a referral link that the user of the site can send out in a Tweet.
+Upon clicking that link, a response to that referral code will be recorded as well as any other activity that the site builder wants to track for that session.

-It is also possilbe for anonymous referral links/codes to be generated which is useful in marketing promotions and the like.
+It is also possible for anonymous referral links/codes to be generated which is useful in marketing promotions and the like.